autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 We then use this model to **adjust the inputs** &rarr; to get **desired outputs**.
 The relationship between the inputs and outputs is usually obtained through empirical analysis, _viz.,_,

-1. makes changes to the input
+1. make changes to the input
 2. wait for the system to respond
 2. observe changes in the output.